Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given:The count can be maintained manually
+  Given:The count be maintained manually

   When:The sensor is ON again